Your health records

 To make a request for your medical records

-To make a request for your medical records please visit the Subject Access Request Portal (SAR) where you will be asked to register yourself on the system (if you haven’t registered before).
+To make a request for your medical records please visit the Subject Access Request Portal (SAR) (Opens in a new window) where you will be asked to register yourself on the system (if you haven’t registered before).
 The first time you use the SAR Portal, you will need to create an account – it only takes two minutes to do so.
-Guidance is available (SAR instructions) should you require it.
+Guidance is available (SAR instructions (Opens in a new window 400 Kb docx)) should you require it.

 If you experience any problems when registering or using the SAR Portal, please contact the Access to Records team: